Diagnostic Medical Imaging Information

 Currently we scan pregnant patients only when it is considered medically beneficial.
 Your referring physician and an MRI Board Certified Radiologist will consult with one another and will sign consent forms deeming the MRI as a medically necessary procedure.
 Your doctor will then discuss the risks and benefits, and you will be asked to sign a consent form at the time of your appointment.
-The Radiologist will be available to discuss your exam and the risks and benefits of the procedure with you at the time of your appointment if you would desire.
+The Radiologist will be available to discuss your exam and the risks and benefits of the diagnostic medical imaging procedure with you at the time of your appointment if you would desire.

 MRI or Magnetic Resonance Imaging is a way to look inside your body without the use of X-rays.
 It is completely painless.
 MRI can allow your doctor to see certain types of tissue and can provide very important information about the brain, spine, joints and internal organs.
 MRI can allow your physician the opportunity for early detection of disease or injuries so proper treatment may be started as soon as possible.

 Your body is composed of atoms.
 Water or hydrogen atoms make up 95% of the human body.
 Usually the hydrogen atoms within the body spin at random.
-When you have an MRI, you are placed in a strong magnetic field that is up to 8,000 times stronger than that of the earth, which causes these atoms to realign and spin all in the same direction.
+When you have your diagnostic medical imaging, you are placed in a strong magnetic field that is up to 8,000 times stronger than that of the earth, which causes these atoms to realign and spin all in the same direction.
 Like CT, MRI acquires images that are a "slice" of anatomy.
 Using the magnetic fields and radio waves, remarkably detailed cross-sectional images of the body can be obtained.
 A computer processes these images to produce detailed pictures of the anatomy.

 - A pacemaker or pacing wires

 - Metal fragments in one or both eyes

 - Certain metal implants